spack/spack/lib/spack/docs/features.rst

 Non-destructive installs
 -------------------------------------

-Spack installs every unique package configuration in its own prefix, so you can install as many different versions and configurations as you want.
-New installs will not break existing ones.
+Spack installs every unique package/dependency configuration into its own prefix, so new installs will not break existing ones.

 Packages can peacefully coexist
 -------------------------------------

-Spack uses ``RPATH`` everywhere, so users do not need to customize ``LD_LIBRARY_PATH``.
-If you use a library or run a program, it will run the way you built it.
+Spack avoids library misconfiguration by using ``RPATH`` to link dependencies.
+When a user links a library or runs a program, it is tied to the dependencies it was built with, so there is no need to manipulate ``LD_LIBRARY_PATH`` at runtime.

 Creating packages is easy
 -------------------------------------

-To create your own packages, give spack the tarball URL.
-Spack creates all the boilerplate for you.
+To create a new packages, all Spack needs is a URL for the source archive.
+The ``spack create`` command will create a boilerplate package file, and the package authors can fill in specific build steps in pure Python.

 .. code-block:: sh